built1n/blog/posts/adieu-quake.md

 I've omitted a couple interesting things here for the sake of space.
-There is, for example, the race condition that occured only when gibbing a zombie.
-Or the assorted alignment issues and the micro-optimizations for rendering.
+There is, for example, the race condition that occured only when gibbing a zombie but only when the audio sample rate was 44.1 kHz.
+(This was a result of the sound thread trying to load a sound -- a explosion -- while the model loader tried to load the gib model.
+These two sections relied on a common function that relied on the same global variable.)
+And then there's the assorted alignment issues (love 'ya, ARM!) and the rendering micro-optimizations I made to squeeze out a few more frames.
 But those are for another time.
 For now, it is time to say goodbye to Quake -- it's been good to me.

+So long, and thanks for all the fish!